COGS108/Overview/COGS108-Syllabus.md

 If you need counseling or if you are in a mental crisis you can contact [CAPS](https://caps.ucsd.edu).
 They provide psychiatric services, workshops, and counseling; they also operate a 24/7 crisis hotline at 858.534.3755

+### Letters of recommendation

+TL;DR  If you're in this class and want a letter you can ask, but (a) the letter will not help you get into a top program, and (b) I will only write a double handful of those per quarter (so ask me early!).
+If you want good letters I advise you to work with multiple professors in programs outside of the class.

+If you are bound for graduate school you will probably need support and letters from professors or someone else who has done graduate training.
+Many students ask professors they have taken a class from (including me), but I want you to know this is a bad idea.
+You really want to get a letter from someone you have worked with more closely, who knows your talents and personality from experience working together with you over a long time.
+You are one of hundreds of students I will have this quarter.
+TBH with relatively few exceptions I will not know you well.
+To get a solid letter from a prof, you want to be a research assistant, independent study, honors thesis advisee, or instructional assistant.
+If you are interested in grad school you need to have done the work before the beginning of senior year; letters are needed in Nov/Dec of your senior year for the following Fall admission.

+If you are just one of the hundreds of students in a class, almost every prof (including me) will write a letter that is roughly "I know STUDENT from CLASS where they got an A and often came to office hours and asked questions".
+That's the kind of letter which meets the bare minimum, and it may help you gain admission to some schools.
+But a top level grad program expects you to have done the things that will yield 3 much more detailed letters.
+So if you're an IA/RA/advisee, profs (including me) will write letters that go much much harder and into great detail about your qualities.
+And that's what you want.
+Also I want you to know that a detailed letter from someone not a professor (e.g., your manager when you did an internship related to your chosen field, the head of a volunteer organization you work with, a grad student you worked for on a research project, etc.) is probably better for your chances than a minimum letter from a professor.

+### What should you call me?

+Most students call me Professor or Professor Fleischer or Dr. Fleischer.
+I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
+I would prefer you *not* address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

+### What I should call you

+I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
+Please correct me (either in the chat, out loud on zoom, or via email/Piazza after the fact...however you're most comfortable) if I ever make a mistake.

 ### How to Get Your Question(s) Answered and/or Provide Feedback